gleanwork/open-api/README.md

 | `glean-merged-spec.yaml` | A comprehensive merged spec containing both the Client and Indexing APIs in a single document.
 This provides a unified view of all Glean APIs and includes Speakeasy-specific extensions (x-speakeasy-\*) for code generation. |

 These merged specs are used for generating consistent client libraries across multiple APIs and provide a single source of documentation.

+## Modified Code Samples Specs

+This takes the specs from `merged_code_samples_specs` and runs `pnpm transform:merged_code_samples_specs` to correct issues with the generated code samples.
+This is done in the `.github/workflows/generate-code-samples.yml` GHA workflow.

 ## Final Specs